ChinhDangg/ChinhDangg/README.md

-- 👋 Hi, I’m @ChinhDangg
+- 👋 Hi, I’m @Chinh Dang
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Cyber Security
 - 📫 How to reach me: dangchinh645@gmail.com
+- Code: (Javascript, CSS, HTML, Java, Python, C#)

 <!---
 ChinhDangg/ChinhDangg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.